BekithembaMrwetyana/Digital-Portfolio/README.md

 - **S** – After applying feedback and polishing my draft, I finalized my CV as part of the submission requirement.
 - **T** – I had to ensure my final CV clearly communicated my readiness for the workplace.
 - **A** – I made improvements like adding a strong personal profile, and aligning skills with roles I’m targeting.
-- **R** – I now have a complete, recruiter-ready CV tailored to ICT development roles, and I am confident using it for internship or job applications.
+- **R** – I now have a complete, ready CV tailored to ICT roles, and I am confident in using it for internship or job applications.

 ---
 ---